luckylz2git/XiaoYiCamera/wifi_station_mode/README.md

 #3 cp wifi.conf /tmp/fuse_d/wifi_new.conf
 #4 Power Off and put the TF card in USB Card Reader

-How to get bluetooth conf
+How to get bluetooth configure xml
 #0 Telnet to Yi Cam, IP: 192.168.42.1
 #1 Telnet to Yi Cam, IP: 192.168.42.1 PORT: 23 (For Putty.exe)
 #2 cd /tmp/fuse_a/pref